 Can We Really Be Certain It’s Love?

 Some will argue no, we can’t be sure.
 After all, a dog can’t speak, so it can’t describe to us what its feelings are.
 Yet, I don’t think anyone would make the same argument about dogs feeling anger or sadness, so why is love any different?

 Consider a small child or a person who is unable to speak.
 Are they incapable of showing affection (love), and do we think it is any less valid or doesn’t exist because they can’t tell us?
 Or, maybe dogs do tell us, but we don’t understand their language.

-It seems a little arrogant to believe that because humans have a language and can label an emotion like love that we are the only species that can feel it.
-Research has found that dolphins and orcas have their own language and great apes have the language skills equivalent to a small child.
+It seems a little arrogant to believe that because humans have a language and can label an emotion like love, we are the only species to feel it.
+Research has found that dolphins and orcas have their own language and great apes have language skills equivalent to a small child.